DiSSCo/dissco.github.io/HerbariumSheets/NHMHerbariumSheetDigitisationWorkflow.md

 In this process a digital record is created for each specimen with an attached barcode.
 The record is then later supplemented by producing an image of each specimen.

 <img src="/images/HerbariumSheets/NHM/two_sheet_examples.png" alt="herbarium sheet examples" width="500"/>\
-Figure: Two examples of herbarium sheet specimens, left - *Malcolmia littorea*; right - *Vigna umbellata*.
+Figure 1: Two examples of herbarium sheet specimens, left - *Malcolmia littorea*; right - *Vigna umbellata*.

 ## Workflow